johnisaacenriquez/Data-Science/README.md

-# Learning
+# Learning Python
-This repository contains Jupyter notebooks that demonstrate the use of Python for Data Science and Machine Learning
+This repository contains Jupyter notebooks that demonstrate the application of Python for Data Science, Machine Learning, and AI